alexandros-kourtidis/Population-Genomics/02-trimming/README.md

 Trimming and filtering of the raw sequences.
+And count the reads (quality control).